airlst/airlst-affiliate/readme.md

 A2DIP enables portals, content aggregators and affiliate websites to dispatch reservations or bookings to local stores (e.g. restaurants, bars, clubs, venues, etc).
 AirLST takes care of the full process and transparently handles all communication with hosts and guests.
 Depending on the requirements of the affiliate partner, the system can be setup so that neither hosts nor guests can see that AirLST handles the communication.

 ## Short example
-Affiliate partner AP runs a website where people can rate the best restaurants in town.
-AP wants to offer his website visitors the possibility to make reservations in the restaurants he recommends (eventually earning some referral fee for bringing good guests).
-AP rightfully decides that developing a reservation engine for himself is a tedious task, and integrates AirLST A2DIP to his website in a few minutes instead.
+Affiliate partner (AP) runs a website where people can rate the best restaurants in town.
+AP wants to offer his website visitors the possibility to make reservations at the restaurants he recommends (eventually earning some referral fee for bringing good guests).
+AP rightfully decides that developing a reservation engine for himself is a tedious task, so he integrates AirLST A2DIP to his website in a few minutes.

 AP adds a few lines of PHP code to his website, which add a customizable reservation button to each of his restaurant review pages.

-Here's what happens when website visitor Bob clicks on the reservation button which is displayed on the page of restaurant host Alice:
+Here's what happens when website visitor Bob clicks on the reservation button which is displayed on the profile page of restaurant host Alice:

+1. AP adds the button to his website.

-1. An awesome looking overlay will be displayed, where the Bob may select date, time and amount of people he wants to make a reservation for.
+2. An awesome looking overlay will be displayed, where the Bob may select date, time and amount of people he wants to make a reservation for.

-2. Bob enters his name, email and phone number and submits the reservation request.
+3. Bob enters his name, email and phone number and submits the reservation request.

-3. AirLST will contact Alice (the host of the restaurant) on behalf of AP, asking if she wants to accept Bob's reservation request.
+4. AirLST will contact Alice (the host of the restaurant) on behalf of AP, asking if she wants to accept Bob's reservation request.

-4. If Alice accepts the reservation, Bob will be notified by email that his request was accepted.
+5. If Alice accepts the reservation, Bob will be notified by email that his request was accepted.
 If Alice is booked out on this evening, Bob will of course also be notified.

-5. (Optionally) AirLST can send a follow up email to Bob after his visit at Alice's restaurant, asking him to rate his stay or become fan of Alice's facebook page.
+6. (Optionally) AirLST can send a follow up email to Bob after his visit at Alice's restaurant, asking him to rate his stay or become fan of Alice's facebook page.
 Alice will be happy to receive feedback from Bob, increasing her ratings and social media presence.

-5. (Optionally) Website owner AP can query the AirLST system to know how many reservations he has send to Alice.
+7. (Optionally) Website owner AP can query the AirLST system to know how many reservations he has send to Alice.
 If he is sending lots of reservations, he might negotiate a small kickback with Alice.

-6. (Optionally) As Bob is a frequent visitor of AP's restaurant website, AP knows a lot about Bob, for example if he is an "influencer" in the community.
+8. (Optionally) As Bob is a frequent visitor of AP's restaurant website, AP knows a lot about Bob, for example if he is an "influencer" in the community.
 AP can choose to automatically send this hidden information to Alice with the reservation request, letting her know that she should take special care about Bob.
 AirLST will handle this communication easily.

 ## Basic integration of widget

-Download or clonce repository from GitHub:
+Download or clone repository from GitHub:

 	http://github.com/airlst/airlst-affiliate